FrankM1/docs/content/concepts/server-recommendations.md

 ## Optimising for scale

-The correct way to scale Ghost is by adding a CDN and/or caching layer in front of your Ghost instance. **Clustering or sharding is not supported in any way.**
+The correct way to scale Qazana is by adding a CDN and/or caching layer in front of your Qazana instance. **Clustering or sharding is not supported in any way.**

-Every day 2-5 of the top stories on Hacker News are published with Ghost, and to the best of our knowledge no Ghost site has ever fallen over as a result of a traffic spike.
+Every day 2-5 of the top stories on Hacker News are published with Qazana, and to the best of our knowledge no Qazana site has ever fallen over as a result of a traffic spike.
 Minimal, sensible caching is more than enough.

 ## Staying up to date